shogundevel/shark/README.md

 * Backwards compatible with Python and Lua libraries and environments by means of targeting them as compilation output
 * Official And Builtin Java Virtual Machine implementation

+## Simple Example

+This example iterates the command line arguments and displays a greeting for each name it contains:

+import system.io: printf

+function main(args)
+    for name in args do
+        printf("Hello, %!", [name])

 ## Getting Started

 To get started with Shark, read the Shark Handbook in this repo to learn the basics of Shark programming.
 Then, read the **guide** file for instructions on using the Shark toolchain to start writing Shark code.